Board of Directors

 Ms. Bezuyen is the Vice-President.
 She received her degree in education from William Paterson University and has been an epilepsy advocate and educator since 1995.
 She is passionate about eliminating stigma through educational awareness programs and to that end, she has coordinated and presented Epilepsy training both nationally and internationally.
 She works daily with persons with Epilepsy and their families on an individual basis, and with The Anita Kaufmann Foundation, established their Heads Up for Vets Programs.
 Ms. Bezuyen is an invited local radio and public television guest, as well as the author of research papers and magazine and newspaper articles.

-The Connecticut Epilepsy Advocate has three Board Members and an Ambassador.
+The Connecticut Epilepsy Advocate Foundation has five Board Members and an Ambassador.
 Each is listed below.

 To learn a bit more about my case, you can watch the following TV segment entitled “Rebooting Kimberly’s Brain” which is posted on YouTube.